 Application form to notify the Local Planning Authority of the intent to implement temporary three year change of use under Class D of Part 4 of Schedule 2 (Temporary Buildings and Uses) of the Town and Country Planning (General Permitted Development)(England) Order 2015

 Modification or Discharge of a Planning Obligation

 Planning obligations can be renegotiated at any point, where the local planning authority and developer wish to do so.
-Where there is no agreement to voluntarily renegotiate, and the planning obligation predates April 2010 or is over 5 years old, an application may be made to the local planning authority to change the obligation where it “no longer serves a useful purpose” or "would continue to serve a useful purpose in a modified way".
+Where there is no agreement to voluntarily renegotiate, and the planning obligation predates April 2010 or is over five years old, an application may be made to the local planning authority to change the obligation where it no longer serves a useful purpose or would continue to serve a useful purpose in a modified way.